 Beauty products containing essential oils are often described as having aromatherapy properties.
 One advertisement offered readers an aromatic cushion with lavender oil and claimed that it could treat a list of medical conditions.
 The advertiser was unable to substantiate the efficacy of the product (BBC Magazines Ltd and Jem Marketing, 7 February 2001).

 In 2018 the ASA considered advertising claims in a poster about an aromatherapy air spray which included claims that the product “improves the quality and duration of sleep”.
 In the context of the ad, the ASA considered the claims were medicinal claims to treat sleeping disorders.
 Because the product was not a licensed medicine or a CE marked medical device, the ASA ruled that the medicinal claims had been made without the necessary certification or authorisation (Puressentiel UK Ltd, 17 October 2018).

-Additionally, marketers wishing to claim that aromatherapy or plant essences have an anti-viral or anti-bacterial action should take care to avoid making medicinal claims for unlicensed products.
-Marketers wishing to make these claims should seek MHRA guidance on medical products or, if relevant, this MHRA guidance on medical devices.
+Marketers wishing to claim that aromatherapy or plant essences have an anti-viral or anti-bacterial action should take care to avoid making medicinal claims for unlicensed products.
+Marketers are also reminded that they are responsible for ensuring that their products are suitably classified and that products and substances meets any regulatory requirements associated with that classifaction (such as with medicines and biocides).
+Marketers of anti-bacterial or anti-microbial products should seek advice on biocides from the Health and Safety Excutive (HSE) or review MHRA guidance on medical products and medical devices.